 What are your thoughts?

-It appears from the video that the vehicle across from the camera car can go by the left turning vehicle without traveling off of the roadway.
-There is no line creating multiple lanes and the front vehicle is signaling a left turn.
+It appears from the video that the vehicle across from the camera car can go by the left turning vehicle without travelling off of the roadway.
+There is no line creating multiple lanes and the front vehicle is signalling a left turn.
 So, under these conditions, passing on the right may be legal.

 Not knowing how well our driver passing on the right can see oncoming traffic, his pass may or may not be unsafe.

 Since our left turning camera vehicle is third in, he's facing a vehicle that is approaching so closely that it is a hazard.
-He needs to yield.
+He needs to yield and allow the driver passing on the right to proceed.

 Section 174 applies, and our camera car driver needs to be aware of it.